Community Partners

 The Elmhurst Clothing Center at the First United Methodist Church

 • Description: Provides clothing, books, toys, and small household goods to Elmhurst and the surrounding communities.
-Open to the public three times a month on the first Thursday in the a.m. and p.m. and the third Saturday in the a.m.
+Open to the public the first and second Thursday and the third Saturday of the month from 9:00-11:00 a.m.
+Students do not have to be available during the time the Clothing Center is open to the public.
+Clothing Center Director Beth Valdez can work with students to find mutually convenient times to sort donations.

 • Opportunities: Sorting, hanging, folding, and organizing donations.